Hiimus/arca_bookstore/TESTING.md

 #### Superusers
 - As a superuser I want to add products so that I can display a product on the site.
-    - A superuser can add products by first logging in, and then click "My Account" in the navbar/main nav, then "Add a Product".
+    - A superuser can add products by first logging in, and then clicking "My Account" in the navbar/main nav, then "Add a Product".
 From this page, simply fill out the required fields, and click on the green "Add Product" button.

 <details>
   <summary>Adding a product</summary>